 Why is Test Cricket Considered to be the Best?

-While One Day and T20 cricket will always have their places on the schedules, the majority of serious followers feel that test cricket is the best of the three formats.
+While limited overs cricket, including One Day and T20 matches will always have their places on the schedules, the majority of serious followers feel that test cricket is the best of the three formats.
 To an extent, the clue is in the name and this format really is the ‘biggest’ test of a player’s credentials.
 Batsmen still need to score runs but they must also apply levels of patience and stamina that just aren’t needed in the limited overs forms.
 Therefore, five days of test cricket will examine batter’s skills far more than a one day game.
 The same applies to bowlers who may have to deliver 20 overs or more in a day’s play.
 All of their qualities will be put to the test in this time and they have to focus on taking wickets rather than keeping the runs down as they would in the limited overs formats.

 Fans of test cricket also feel that there are more twists and turns to a match that takes place over five days.
 Those without the necessary patience feel that this is a long time but it offers so much scope for strategy to play a bigger part.
 In short, it’s the original form of the game which has lasted for nearly 150 years and for most players and spectators, test cricket will always be the best.